-Seoul was really special: incredible food and people, and I will always remember this trip..let me know if you’ve been!
+Seoul was really special: incredible food and people, and I will always remember this trip..let me know if you’ve wandered down streets like these!

 If you like these stories, why not sign up to receive emails whenever I post?
 It’s easy to do, I do NOT collect any information about you at all, there are absolutely NO ads of any kind, just stories about movies, music, books, food, travel and pop culture…

 You can sign up by clicking on my blog here and see the note on the right!